cbuteau/listOfLists/README.md

 The need for multiple shutdown lists of links in tabs.

-You take a bunch of tags and give it a name.
+You take a bunch of tabs and give it a name.
 It you call up your list of names and open them.

-Need better graphics for the buttons.

 # TODO

-+ Build BRoken
-  * can't load manifest.json from dist dir...which means it did not copy.

 + Get packaging building in Travis
   * We got the zip creating...BUG for crx..
   * https://github.com/PavelVanecek/gulp-crx/issues/7
 + Test long names.
-+ Change text of button for exiting key to replace.
++ Change text of button for existing key to replace.

 + Start with hover lists...then make them clickable. http://css.maxdesign.com.au/listamatic/vertical08.htm